-The Take Back Our Rivers initiative is a flagship project of the eThekwini Conservancies Forum that seeks to restore the river health of rivers across eThekwini Municipality, through a process of hands-on river assessments, rehabilitation interventions and various restoration strategies including clearing of invasive alien species and mobilising the communities.
+The Take Back Our Rivers initiative is a flagship project of the eThekwini Conservancies Forum (managed through the Kloof Conservancy) that seeks to restore the river health of rivers across eThekwini Municipality, through a process of hands-on river assessments, rehabilitation interventions and various restoration strategies including clearing of invasive alien species and mobilising the communities.
 The approach that this initiative takes is partnership-based, practical and action orientated, with a particular focus on engaging communities from various economic backgrounds with the intention of encouraging these communities to take co-responsibility with the designated authorities for the health of the stretch of river that they live on and/or use.

 One of TBOR’s sub-projects, the Aller River Pilot Project designed by the eThekwini Conservancies Forum (with the Kloof Conservancy as the implementing agency), received a generous grant of R600 000 from the eThekwini Municipality, as part of its commitment to Climate Change mitigation and responsible natural resource management.
 Phase 1 of this pilot project got off the ground in June 2016 and ran to end March 2017.
 The aim of the pilot project is to test the methodology upon which the TBOR is built, particularly that aspect concerned with building capacity and custodianship amongst “river communities”, as this will ultimately support the sustainability of the intervention.